Kirklees Stadium

 Kirklees Stadium, currently known as the Accu Stadium for sponsorship reasons, is a multi-purpose stadium in Huddersfield, West Yorkshire, England.
 With a capacity of 24,121, it has been the home ground of Huddersfield Town Association Football Club and Huddersfield Giants Rugby League Football Club, both of whom moved from Leeds Road since 1994.

 The stadium was a venue for the Rugby League World Cup in 1995, 2000, 2013 and 2021, in addition to the 1999 Rugby World Cup.
-It is owned by both clubs, as well as Kirklees Council.
-Its naming rights have passed from constructors Alfred McAlpine to pharmaceutical company Galpharm International in 2004, then to John Smith's Brewery eight years later.
+Since 25th September 2025 it is owned solely by Huddersfield Town Football Club.
+Its naming rights have passed from constructors Alfred McAlpine to pharmaceutical company Galpharm International in 2004, then to John Smith's Brewery in 2012, and Accu in 2025.

 Stadium

 During planning and construction, the stadium was referred to as the Kirklees Stadium which is still its official name.
 It was built by Alfred McAlpine, designed by Populous and was awarded the RIBA Building of the Year award for 1995.

 The decision to build a new stadium for Huddersfield Town and Huddersfield Giants was made in August 1992.
 Construction began the following year and it was completed in time for the 1994–95 season, enabling the clubs to move to their new base after 86 years at Leeds Road and 114 years at Fartown respectively, with the Rugby club sharing Leeds Road from 1992 to 1994.

 When the stadium opened only the two side stands (the Riverside and Kilner Bank stands) were ready.
 The South Stand was opened in December 1994.
 Construction on the North (Panasonic) Stand began in 1996 and it was completed in 1998, bringing the overall capacity of the stadium to approximately 24,500.
 The estimated cost of construction was £40 million.

-A ski slope will be built next to the stadium.
+A ski slope was planned to be built next to the stadium.